 - Hit Done.

 2. Save to Pocket– While surfing the web, there are a lot of things that we come across daily.
-Some of which we think of revisiting later, but fail to remember the address to.
-This shortcut does just that, saves the link to your favorite article and saves it on the app.
-Follow the steps below to create the shortcut:
+Some of which we wish to revisit at a later time but forget to do so.
+This shortcut helps with just that.
+It takes the link to your favorite article and saves it on the Pocket app.
+Follow the steps below to create this shortcut:

 - Open the app and click on ‘Create Shortcut’.